EddieTheCubeHead/KoodaustaJaKisailua2023Backend/README.md

 - Go to `Add configuration` or `Edit configurations` (top right, use dropdown if configurations exist)
 - From top-left in the pop-up window, choose "+" -> "FastAPI"
-- Set `src.application` as the application file (and add a name to the configuration if you want to)
+- Set `src.routes` as the application file (and add a name to the configuration if you want to)
 - Set the `Uvicorn options` field as `--reload`
 - Save and run the configuration